QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 However, as we strongly recommend becoming familiar with VS Code as a transition towards using more advanced tools and to support better software engineering workflows, so consider walking through the rest of these instructions.
 ```

+For those with little to no programming experience (e.g. you have never used a loop or "if" statement) see the list of [introductory resources](intro_resources).

 (jl_jupyterlocal)=
 ## Desktop Installation of Julia and Jupyter